jvrana/primer3-py-plus/docs/_sources/index.rst

 Making a primer design task
 ***************************

-The preferred way to start a design is to use the :meth:`primer3plus.Design.presets` property, which provides many helper methods for setting parameters.
+The preferred way to start a design is to use the :meth:`primer3plus.Design.settings` property, which provides many helper methods for setting parameters.
-If you're using an interactive notebook or terminal, hitting `TAB` after typing `design.presets` will provide all of the standard design settings
+If you're using an interactive notebook or terminal, hitting `TAB` after typing `design.settings` will provide all of the standard design settings

 .. code-block::

    design = Design()
-   design.presets.left_sequence('AGCGTCGTGTATGGTAGTG')
+   design.settings.left_sequence('AGCGTCGTGTATGGTAGTG')
-   design.presets.template('AGGGGCGGAGGTGTAGTCGTCGTTAGCGTTAGTCTA')
+   design.settings.template('AGGGGCGGAGGTGTAGTCGTCGTTAGCGTTAGTCTA')

 You can also interact with the parameters more directly.
 To get the parameters, use the :meth:`get <primer3plus.Design.get>` method.
 From there you can set the value,